 'The Batman' shoot suspended after positive COVID-19 test

-A member of production on “The Batman” has tested postive for COVID-19 and the U.K shoot has been temporarily suspended.
+A member of production on “The Batman” has tested positive for COVID-19 and the U.K shoot has been temporarily suspended.

 A spokesperson for Warner Bros. said Thursday that the individual is currently isolating in accordance with established protocols.